The Magic Voyage

 The Magic Voyage (Die Abenteuer von Pico & Columbus) is a 1992 German animated musical fantasy film produced and directed by Michael Schoemann.
 It was released in Germany by Atlas Film on 14 February 1992.
 The film was later dubbed in English and released in the United States and Canada: two English dubs were actually produced.
-The first one was a rare English dub released by Atlas Film, while the second English dub was produced by Hemdale Film Corporation, released as The Magic Voyage on 23 April 1993 with a new and more well-known voice cast.
+The first one was a rare English dub released by Atlas Film, while the second English dub was produced by Hemdale Film Corporation, released as The Magic Voyage on 23 April 1993 with a new and better-known voice cast.
 The latter dub had a different music soundtrack, and both English dubs had different translations.

 Plot

 In 1492, many believe that the Earth is flat and that ships could fall over the planet's edge; the dangers of the ocean have thus far prevented the extensive travel that would disprove this belief.
 However, Italian navigator Christopher Columbus theorizes that the Earth is a cube, which negatively affects his cartography.

 An adventuring woodworm named Pico eats away the corners of Columbus' globe, which convinces him that the Earth is round.
 With the prospect of falling off the Earth eliminated, Columbus concludes that he could reach the Indies faster by sea travel than Marco Polo had done by land, and goes to present his theory to King Ferdinand and Queen Isabella of Spain in the hope of receiving funding for an expedition.
-Columbus' proposal outrages King Ferdinand, but Queen Isabella is won over by her own attraction to Columbus as well as his promise of spices, gold and jewelry, and she grants his request for three ships.
+Columbus' proposal outrages King Ferdinand, but Queen Isabella is won over by her own attraction to Columbus as well as his promise of spices, gold and jewellery, and she grants his request for three ships.
 King Ferdinand, not expecting Columbus to return, agrees to the voyage, but tells Columbus that if he does not return with gold, he will be executed.

 Meanwhile, Pico snoops around the castle and meets Marilyn, the princess of the moon sprites.
 Marilyn explains that her land was invaded by an evil insect swarm named the Swarm Lord, and she has been kept prisoner in the castle's chandelier until she reveals the secret of her powers to him.
 Pico and Marilyn attempt to escape, but the Swarm Lord returns and takes Marilyn to his kingdom in the still-undiscovered New World.